FlyingKaenguru/log-aggregation-tools.docker-compose/README.md

 ## Data visualization tools

-Grafana and Kibana are two popular open source tools that help users visualize and understand trends within vast amounts of log data
+Grafana and Kibana are two open source data visualization tools used for monitoring, analyzing and visualizing large data sets.
+Both tools are widely used in log management, metrics monitoring, and data analysis.

-* **Grafana:** Grafana is a visualizing tool which supports Loki as a data source
+**Grafana** is an easy-to-use platform that provides users with the ability to visualize and analyze data from various sources such as databases, APIs, and even IoT devices.
+It supports a wide range of data sources, including Elasticsearch, Prometheus, InfluxDB, Graphite and more.
+Grafana has a user-friendly interface that allows users to create and customize dashboards with different visualization types, such as graphs, charts and tables.
+It also has an extensive library of plugins and extensions that allow users to extend its functionality.

-* **[Kibana:][8]** Kibana is the visualization engine for elasticsearch data, with features like time-series analysis, machine learning, graph and location analysis.
+**Kibana**, on the other hand, is a part of the Elasticsearch stack and is designed to work seamlessly with Elasticsearch.
+It is a data exploration and visualization tool that allows users to search, analyze and visualize data stored in Elasticsearch indexes.
+Kibana provides a web-based interface that allows users to create and customize interactive visualizations and dashboards with real-time data.
+It supports a wide range of data types, including text, numeric, geospatial and time series data.

 ## Query Languages